EARTH EQUITY

 Contact me via email: Earth Equity Inside

-Robert Kuikahi
+Robert Kuikahi (he/him)

 People ask about the moment my life changed, but sometimes it’s not a single moment.
 Sometimes it’s just a slow painful process called growing up.
 For me it was the weight of my bad deeds that wore me down gradually over years.